kachkaev/KachkaevAssetsVersionBundle/README.md

 # Decrementing version by a number bigger than current version results 0 (e.g. was v0010, became v0000)
 $ php app/console assets_version:increment -- -1000

+# Increments assets version by 1 if there were found changes in the files
+$ php app/console assets_version:update
 ```

 Value for assets version must consist only of letters, numbers and the following characters: ``.-_``.
 Incrementing only works when existing value is integer or has integer ending.